Hanson (band): 2009–2012: Shout It Out

-On June 8, 2010, Hanson's fifth studio record was released.
-Shout It Out debuted at number 30 on the Billboard 200, number 2 on the Indie chart, and No. 16 on the digital chart.
-On June 15, 2010, the band's free concert at the South Street Seaport in New York City rather incongruously ended in a riot after an estimated 20,000 fans showed up at a venue which could only accommodate half that many people.
+On June 8, 2010, Hanson's Shout It Out, their fifth studio record, was released.
+It debuted at number 30 on the Billboard 200, number 2 on the Indie chart, and No. 16 on the digital chart.
+On June 15, 2010, the band's free concert at the South Street Seaport in New York City rather incongruously ended in a riot after an estimated 20,000 fans arrived at a venue which could only accommodate half that many people.
 The rapper Drake was also on the bill.
 Hanson offered a "platinum package" of their Shout it Out record which included artwork hand-painted by band member Zac Hanson.
 In October 2010, Hanson released "The 113 Painting Book" which includes the paintings created for these packages.
 To promote their new album, Shout It Out, Hanson toured from July 2010 through November 2010.
 The tour kicked off in Buffalo, New York on July 21, with the final show in Toronto, on November 23.
 Throughout the tour, the band broadcast live streams from their website.
 The footage included introducing the local musician winners of their opening band contest, a few full length concerts, and walks with fans to fight AIDS and poverty in Africa for their Take the Walk Campaign.
 One of the most notable concerts included two days in November at Walt Disney World Resort's Food and Wine Festival for the Eat to the Beat concert series.

 The band released a second single from Shout It Out in 2011.
 "Give a Little" reached Top 40 on the US Hot AC charts, making it the first top 40 hit for the band since their 2000 single "If Only".
 The band resumed their touring activity in September 2011.
 The US Musical Ride Tour lasted from September 4 to November 1.
 Starting on November 6 in São Paulo, Brazil, they proceeded to tour Latin America and Europe in order to promote their Shout It Out album internationally.
 In early 2012, they toured Canada with Carly Rae Jepsen.
 Later in 2012, they took the Shout It Out world Tour to Philippines and Australia as well.